cestebanez91/GCP-VPN-PANOS/README.md

 - untrust interface is binded to a Public ip address
 - Security Policies to allow outbound traffic

-## AWS
+## GCP
-- VPC and Virtual Private Gateway deployed and attached to a VPC
+- VPC and VPN Gateway deployed and attached to a VPC
-- AWS Customer Gateway configured
+- GCP Cloud VPN Gateway configured with interface 0 and interface 1
+- GCP Peer VPN Gateway setup (your PAN-OS device)
-- AWS VPN Site-to-Site VPN connection configured with configuration file downloaded for PAN-OS
+- GCP Cloud VPN Tunnel configured